 By Jamie Webber

-And the perfect base for these Chocolate-Almond Crunch Cookies.
+It’s also the perfect base for these Chocolate-Almond Crunch Cookies.
 The cookies are super simple, slightly sweet, easy to make and full of healthy fats thanks to the coconut oil and almond butter (just don’t enjoy too many in one sitting because the calories can add up – see nutritional information below).
 I was inspired to make this recipe by Detoxinista who was also on the hunt to find out what she should do with leftover almond pulp.
 These cookies are a fantastic solution.

 Serving Size: 1 cookie